 ABOUT THE FILM

-I AM JANE DOE, narrated by Academy Award-nominee Jessica Chastain, directed by award-winning filmmaker Mary Mazzio, and produced by Mazzio along with Academy Award-nominee Alec Sokolow, chronicles the battle that several mothers across the country are waging on behalf of their middle school daughters who were trafficked for commercial sex on Backpage.com.
+I AM JANE DOE, narrated by Academy Award-nominee Jessica Chastain, directed by award-winning filmmaker Mary Mazzio, and produced by Mazzio along with Academy Award nominee Alec Sokolow, chronicles the battle that several mothers across the country are waging on behalf of their middle school daughters who were trafficked for commercial sex on Backpage.com.
 The film opened theatrically last year to an avalanche of press.
 Called “a gripping legal thriller” (Esquire); “a powerful call to action” (The Los Angeles Times); “a viscerally emotional case” (The Washington Post); “especially impressive… a powerful piece of work” (Elle); “striking… powerful” (The Film Journal), I AM JANE DOE has captured not only the attention of film critics, but the popular press as well (e.g. The New Yorker, Esquire, Cosmo, Vogue, The Today Show, NBC Nightly News, a three-part story in People), providing a remarkable opportunity for culture shift, impact, and awareness, particularly with respect to the under-reported crime of child sex-trafficking.

 More importantly, the film has catalyzed extraordinary activity, including new legislation (on a bipartisan basis) signed by the President in the Spring of 2018, as well as legislation now being debated in the UK Parliament.
-The film has also sparked investigative reporting into the links between Google and Backpage; a federal criminal probe of Backpage executives (resulting in a 93-count indictment); a Change.org petition from Dr. Oz (now at over 214,000 signatures); and several new lawsuits.
+The film has also sparked investigative reporting into the links between Google and Backpage; a federal criminal probe of Backpage executives (resulting in a 93-count indictment); a Change.org petition from Dr. Oz (receiving over 213,000 signatures); and several new lawsuits.
 Screened at the United Nations, discussed at the Vatican, and all points in between, this project has helped jump-start the dialogue about responsibility for online harm (whether it be sex-trafficking of children, fake news, or Russian political ads).
 Several articles as of late (including The Economist) have referenced our project in spurring that larger debate.
 A recent PSA featuring Amy Schumer which we produced in tandem with this project was seen over 1 million times in 48 hours.
 The OECD, which invited Mary to speak about the issue of online harm, moved to amend its charter documentation, so that human rights violations and harm to children happening online are addressed as the organization moves forward to establish global policy for online platforms.

 50% of all profits from this project will be donated to organizations which serve Jane Doe children.